[Column] Afghanistan: The great Asian sink hole

 The survival of multi-ethnic states ran by impoverished governments is not a given.

-In a context of great power politics, we can look at the "Stans" of South-Central Asia as a strategic Eurasian heartland.
+In a context of great power politics, we can look at the "Stans" of south-central Asia as a strategic Eurasian heartland.

 They do offer opportunities for Russia, China, and India to radiate their influence.